TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 This course has been developed based on a considerable collection of various sources, e.g. books, articles, videos.

-Below I have attempted to collect all of it in one large list.
-Each session will also include a subset of sources relevant to that session.\
+For each session I have attempted to collect all sources relevant to that session.
+This may include books, articles, YouTube vidoes, online courses, and more.\
-The sources below are not considered course curriculum, but instead a list of information revelant to the student interested in knowing more.
+These sources are not considered course curriculum, but instead a list of information revelant to the student interested in knowing more.

+Below are more general resources.

 ## Books